LGJ Exclusive Skill

 1. **AI CANNOT render real logos accurately** — Nano Banana/Gemini will hallucinate wrong logos.
 NEVER ask AI to generate a company logo.

-2. **Use real logo files ONLY** — check `public/brand/`, `public/ads/assets/`, `output/carousel/references/` for existing logos.
-If not found, download via Playwright or ask the user.
+2. **Use real logo files ONLY** — check `~/Nextcloud/Visual assets/Logos/Tool Logos/` FIRST for any named tool or software (204 logos: SVG, PNG, WebP), then `~/Nextcloud/Visual assets/Logos/AI logos/` for AI tools, then `public/brand/`, `public/ads/assets/`, `output/carousel/references/`.
+If not found in any directory, download via Playwright or ask the user.

 3. **If no real logo file exists, use TEXT ONLY** — just write the company name in bold text.
 No logo placeholder.
 No generated icon.